Double-barrelled name: British tradition

+Unhyphenated double-barrelled surnames

-Many double-barrelled names are written without a hyphen, causing confusion as to whether the surname is double-barrelled or not.
-Notable persons with unhyphenated double-barrelled names include prime minister David Lloyd George (who used the hyphen when appointed to the peerage), politician Iain Duncan Smith, composers Ralph Vaughan Williams and Andrew Lloyd Webber, military historian B. H. Liddell Hart, soldier and translator C. K. Scott Moncrieff, evolutionary biologist John Maynard Smith, astronomer Robert Hanbury Brown, actresses Kristin Scott Thomas and Helena Bonham Carter (the last of whom has said the hyphen is optional, and indeed several of her relatives use it in their names), and comedian Sacha Baron Cohen (whose cousins, psychologist Simon Baron-Cohen and film-maker Ash Baron-Cohen, use the hyphen in their names).
+Many double-barrelled surnames are written without a hyphen, which may lead to confusion as to whether it is a surname or a given name combined with a single-word surname.
+Notable persons with unhyphenated double-barrelled surnames include politicians Catherine Fleming Bruce, David Lloyd George (who used the hyphen when appointed to the peerage), and Iain Duncan Smith, composers Ralph Vaughan Williams and Andrew Lloyd Webber, military historian B. H. Liddell Hart, soldier and translator C. K. Scott Moncrieff, evolutionary biologist John Maynard Smith, astronomers Jocelyn Bell Burnell and Robert Hanbury Brown, actresses Kristin Scott Thomas and Helena Bonham Carter (the latter of whom has said the hyphen is optional, and indeed several of her relatives use it in their names), footballer Emile Smith Rowe, musician Romy Madley Croft, and comedian Sacha Baron Cohen (whose cousins, psychologist Simon Baron-Cohen and filmmaker Ash Baron-Cohen, use the hyphen in their names).
+The surname of the Holmes à Court family is double-barrelled; the birth surname of the 2nd Baron Heytesbury was 'à Court', and he took the surname 'Holmes à Court' subsequent to marrying Elizabeth Holmes.

 In Wales, many families have double-barrelled surnames.
-The preponderance in Wales of only a few surnames (such as Jones, Williams, and Davies) led to the usage of double-barrelled names to avoid confusion of unrelated but similarly-named people.
-Lloyd George, Vaughan Williams and Llewelyn Davies are examples of this phenomenon.
+The preponderance of only a few surnames (such as Jones, Williams, and Davies) led to the usage of double-barrelled names in Wales to avoid confusion of unrelated but similarly named people.

+Hyphenated double-barrelled surnames

+Many British noble or gentry families have double-barrelled surnames, examples of which include Bowes-Lyon, Bulwer-Lytton, Cavendish-Bentinck, Chetwynd-Talbot, Crichton-Stuart, Douglas-Hamilton, Douglas-Home, FitzAlan-Howard, Gascoyne-Cecil, Gathorne-Hardy, Gordon-Lennox, Hely-Hutchinson, Innes-Ker, Monckton-Arundell, Petty-Fitzmaurice, Pleydell-Bouverie, Sackville-West, Scudamore-Stanhope, Spencer-Churchill, and Windsor-Clive.